Submitty/Submitty/Docs/student_auto_feed/readme.txt

-Submitty Student Auto Feed PHP Scripts Readme, April 13 2017
+Submitty Student Auto Feed PHP Scripts Readme, August 16 2017

 These are code examples for any University to use as a basis to have student enrollment data inserted or updated into any or every course's database.
 Users